 June 3rd, 201724 Spadina Ave.
 Toronto, ONAlliance Francaise de Toronto Theatre8pm

-One of our oldest art forms, Storytelling is a vital way in which people connect, share, and pass wisdom from Elders to younger generations.
-From education, to spirituality, and to entertainment, storytelling remains an important part of the culture of many Indigenous communities in Turtle Island, the land that encompasses most of North America.
+Toronto Composers Collective Spectrum Music brings storytelling and musicians together in a special concert for Canada’s 150th birthday.
+One of our oldest art forms, storytelling remains an important part of the culture of many Indigenous communities in Turtle Island, the land that encompasses most of North America.

-Playwright Yolanda Bonnell has written a collection of five new pieces, which will be performed by actor Rachel Cantin.
-The Spectrum composers have created musical interpretations of Yolanda’s works, to be performed by an ensemble featuring members of the Metis Fiddler Quartet and DJ/electronic artist Classic Roots.
+Playwright Yolanda Bonnell has written a collection of five new pieces to be paired with new compositions by the Spectrum composers.
+Actor Rachel Cantin will perform the pieces alongside an ensemble featuring members of the Metis Fiddler Quartet and DJ/electronic artist Classic Roots.

 Violinist Alyssa Delbaere-Sawchuk adds her compositional voice to the concert, as she performs an excerpt of her work “Memere Colibri”: a piece for solo violin, storytelling, and projections.
 Classic Roots (aka Joshua DePerry) will perform a solo piece for electronics and Pow Wow dance.